graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## GraphQL Over HTTP

-Note: **Stage 0: Preliminary** This spec is under active development, and not ready for implementations yet.
+Note: **Stage 1: Proposal** This spec is under active development, and not ready for implementations yet.
 For more information, please see the [Roadmap](https://github.com/graphql/graphql-over-http/blob/master/ROADMAP.md) or